Compiler Internals

 #Multi-Component Files

-1. Pass 1 — Detects all exports via listExportedComponents(), then runs analysis and JSX → IR for each component
+1. Pass 1 — Detect exports, analyze, and generate IR for each

-3. Pass 2 — Runs adapter generation and client JS generation for each component, passing usedAsChild so that only child components get CSR fallback templates
+3. Pass 2 — Generate templates and client JS; only child components get CSR fallback templates

 // Both compiled from the same file